cs50spring2019/cs50-dev/README.md

 <img src="./media/setup-osx-2.png" alt="setup-osx-1"
 	title="Setup OSX"/>

 3. You will most likely be prompted to install XCode development tools (this is to use git).
 Proceed with the installation.
-Afterwards, use the up arrow and enter keys to re-run the command from step 2.

 **Insert picture showing xcode installation**

+4. Afterwards, use the up arrow and enter keys to re-run the command from step 2.
+Enter the email and password for your **github** account. **NOTE: The characters in the password field will not show up, but they are in fact being read**.

+**Insert picture showing this step**

-4. You will be prompted for your *computer's* password so that the installation script has the necessary permissions for downloading software.
-Enter your password (the characters will not show up on the terminal, but they are in fact being read).
+5. You will be prompted for your **computer's** password so that the installation script has the necessary permissions for downloading software on your computer.

 **Insert picture showing password prompt**

-5. After entering your password the installation script should run and install all of the necessary development tools.
+6. After entering your password the installation script should run and install all of the necessary development tools.
 If successful, you should see something similar to the following output:

 <img src="./media/setup-osx-4.png" alt="setup-osx-4"
 	title="Setup OSX"/>